-The Oden Institute for Computational Engineering and Sciences (Oden Institute) Board of Visitors consists of internationally recognized leaders from academia, industry, and government laboratories.
+The Oden Institute for Computational Engineering and Sciences Board of Visitors consists of internationally recognized leaders from academia, industry, and government laboratories.
 The charge of the Board is to conduct external reviews of Oden Institute operations and provide advice on strategic plans and major policy issues.
 The current Board members include the following:

 Doug Kothe - Regents’ Director of the Exascale Computing Project (ECP), Oak Ridge National Laboratory.